zekarias-tilahun/deepred/README.md

-# DeepRed
+# DeePRed
-A PyTorch implementation of DeepRed, an algorithm for next item prediction in temporal interaction networks.
+A PyTorch implementation of DeePRed, an algorithm for next item prediction in temporal interaction networks.

 Requirements!